MSHS in Molecular Diagnostic Science

 GW’s experienced faculty provide you with the rich, practical knowledge and support needed for you to succeed in the program and in your career.

-Graciela Lopez Gamboa, M.D., MSHS
+Graciela Lopez Gamboa, MD, MSHS

 Read Full Bio

-Dr. Graciela Lopez is the current program director for the Molecular Diagnostic Science programs.
+Dr. Graciela Lopez is the current program director for the Molecular Diagnostic Sciences and Molecular Diagnostic Science programs.
 She started her career in 2006 as a physician in Bolivia, later moving to the US where she continued to work in the medical clinical setting for over 10 years.
-During this time she became interested both in clinical laboratory sciences as well as being part of academics, and in 2018 she graduated from the MSHS in Molecular Diagnostics program form George Washington University.
+During this time she became interested both in clinical laboratory sciences as well as being part of academics, and in 2018 she graduated from the MSHS in Molecular Diagnostic Sciences program form George Washington University.
 The following year she began working with the Biomedical Laboratory Department (BLS) as adjunct faculty and since 2022 she has been in a fulltime faculty member.
 Nowadays, aside from her program director responsibilities she teaches online courses in the different programs available through our department plus she also teaches the in-person Molecular Diagnostics lab for our hybrid students.

 Dr. Lopez is passionate about healthcare education and bringing awareness to healthcare careers, especially those within the clinical laboratory setting.
 She has been involved in developing the Medical Laboratory Technician/Phlebotomy Assistant pathway for the Health Science Academy at Alexandria City Highschool and was the first instructor for that program.
 She also participated as a mentor for HOSA- Future Health Professionals.